abtinmU/CCG-Parser/README.md

-# CCG Semantic Parser by the Internal Merge
+# CCG based Semantic Parser

 This repository contains my implementation of a CCG-based semantic parser in Python.
 In this project, I implemented some of the interesting topics I learned in COGS543 (Computational Semantics) and COGS532 (Computational Morphology and Syntax) graduate courses.